-23P/Brorsen-Metcalf is a large comet with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
+Comet 23P/Brorsen-Metcalf is an object with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
 NASA JPL has classified 23P/Brorsen-Metcalf as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 23P/Brorsen-Metcalf's orbit is 0.19 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.